FMLA and OFLA

 Important Note: Employees are to make application for FMLA/OFLA Protected Leave, regardless of whether or not they plan to apply for Paid Leave Oregon (PLO.)
 FMLA/OFLA are leave entitlements that the county is required to designate.
 PLO is a separate, optional paid leave benefit provided by the State of Oregon Employment Department.

-When leave is foreseeable, the employee must apply for leave at least thirty (30) calendar days in advance of the leave by completing and providing to the county a Protected Leave Information and Request Form.
+When leave is foreseeable, the employee must apply for leave at least thirty (30) calendar days in advance of the leave by completing and providing to the county a Protected Leave Request Form, which is located under Supporting Documents below.

 If the leave is required because of a medical emergency or other unforeseeable event, the employee must inform their supervisor ASAP, no later than three working days.
 The supervisor or Human Resources will determine the best way to get the Protected Leave Request Form to the employee based on the circumstances of their leave.